climatecourseukzn/climatecourseukzn.github.io/pages/lectures.md

 title: Lecture Materials
 ---

-Below is the links to lecture notes, materials, and additional reference materials.
+Below are the links to lecture notes, materials, and additional reference materials.

 <h3> Week 1 - Materials:</h3>